Bulat-Ziganshin/NeASM/README.md

 - [ ] formula translator, e.g. `ax = bx*cx + (dx << 5)`

+### NeASM as Python library

-### ASM code preprocessing
+### NePP as ASM code preprocessor

 You can preprocess an ASM source file with `nepp.py example2.neasm >example2.asm`.

-The preprocessor translates an ASM code into a Python program that generates the same ASM code using calls to the "asm" function from NeASM.
+The preprocessor translates an ASM code into a Python program that generates the same ASM code using calls to the "asm" function from NeASM library.
 But on top of that, lines starting with "%" are copied as Python statements, and texts in braces `{expr}` are copied as Python expressions.